Community Wellness Projects

 - NCO has leveraged millions of dollars in grant funding.
 Since 1968 when NCO received its first grant for its Head Start program, the organization has successfully competed for and implemented numerous federal grants from a wide range of federal agencies, including the federal Departments of Labor, Health and Human Services, USDA, California Endowment, Redbud Health Care District, and more.

 - NCO encourages and facilitates collaboration.
 We participate in the Continuum of Care in Lake County, developing services for the homeless population.
-Most fiscal sponsorships are considered part of Community Wellness Projects, such as THRIVE Lake County Timebank, Healthy Mendocino, Ukiah Trails Group, the Grange Farm School of Adaptive Agriculture, and Mendo Futures.
-As part of collaboration and as a way to develop programs, NCO staff participate in many boards such as EDFC, WIB, Kids Club, HSSA Advisory Board, North Coast Regional Food Network, Lake County Hunger Task Force, Healthy Start, Food Round Table, United Way Collective Impact Group, and the Health Leadership Network.
+Most fiscal sponsorships are considered part of Community Wellness Projects, such as THRIVE Lake County Timebank, Healthy Mendocino, Ukiah Trails Group, and the School of Adaptive Agriculture.
+As part of collaboration and as a way to develop programs, NCO staff participate in many boards such as Economic Development & Finance Corporation (EDFC), WIB, Kids Club, Health & Human Services Agency (HHSA) Advisory Board, North Coast Regional Food Network, Lake County Hunger Task Force, Healthy Start, Food Round Table, United Way Collective Impact Group, and the Health Leadership Network.

 Life Without Community Wellness Projects: